-Deer Fence Basics
+Deer Fence Height

-Deer usually will only hop a fence if they know what’s on the other side.
-So a deer might hop a 6-foot mesh fence if it can see through and see your beautiful garden, but it’s unlikely that a deer will attempt to clear a 6-foot wooden fence, not knowing what it might land on if it jumps over it.
+It’s commonly accepted that deer will only hop a fence if they know what’s on the other side.
+So a deer might hop a 6-foot mesh fence if it can look through and see your beautiful garden, but it’s unlikely that a deer will attempt to clear a 6-foot wooden fence, not knowing what it might land on if it jumps over.
 Since many deer fences are used in combination with smaller, solid fences or with hedges, this can save you from going overboard on your deer fencing.

 For additional support you can connect the posts at the top using a light wire.
-I have found that 16 gauge galvanized steel wire is light enough to do the job but still sturdy and weather resistant.
+I have found that 16 gauge galvanized steel wire rope is light enough to do the job but still sturdy and weather resistant.

 One big question with deer fencing is, how close to the ground should you go?

-From what I’ve read and observed, deer don’t crawl into areas.
+From what I’ve read and observed, deer don’t crawl into areas!
 Deer walk or they will hop over fences, but they don’t crawl.
 For this reason I recommend not buying stakes and keeping your deer fence about 4-6 inches off the ground.

 The advantage of an elevated fence is that it will allow leaves to blow through in the fall and the chance of you hitting the fencing with a lawn mower or weed whacker is greatly reduced.